m1k1yas/alx-system_engineering-devops/0x00-shell_basics/README.md

 12. **ls -la . .. [file]** - lists files including hidden files in current directory, parent directory and file directory in long format
 13. **file** - determine file type
 14. **ln** - creates a symbolic link
+15. **cp -u** - copies files that did not exist in the destination directory or were newer than the versions in the destination directory
 '''